Mohsen7s/browser-window/README.md

 ## Future Plans

-At the moment, there is a decent set of functionality available, but if something is lacking, please [submit an issue](https://github.com/bamilab/browser-window/issues), and I'll take a look at it.
+At the moment, there is a decent set of functionality available, but if you require an feature that is unavailable, please [submit an issue](https://github.com/bamilab/browser-window/issues), and I'll look into it.

-Otherwise, there are some things that are yet to come:
+Otherwise, there are some things planned for the future:

 * Events [underway]
 * Servo engine support (currently missing good embedding support)